Setting Student Career Milestones for 2026: Your Success Roadmap

 Finally, commit to a monthly milestone check-in.
 Spend 30 minutes on the last Sunday of every month looking at your progress.
 Adjust the plan, celebrate the wins, and get ready for the next month.

-By setting student career milestones today, you’re taking the wheel.
-Don't just wait for graduation to happen to you—steer your career toward the success you deserve in 2026.
+By setting student career milestones today, you take control.
+Don't wait for graduation to happen.
+Build the career success you deserve in 2026.